 Abstract

 Pseudomonas aeruginosa is a multidrug-resistant opportunistic human pathogen that can survive in many natural and anthropogenic environments.
 It is a leading cause of morbidity in individuals with cystic fibrosis and is one of the most prevalent pathogens associated with nosocomial infections in the United States.
-It has been shown that this organism can survive and persist in low nutrient environments such as sink drains and inside the respiratory system of human hosts.
-How adaptation to these types of environments influences phenotypic traits of this organism has not been well studied.
-Here we implemented an experimental evolution system designed to imitate these environmental niches and identified phenotypic changes that occurred as a result of adaptation to such environments in six strains of P. aeruginosa with varying life history and colony phenotypes.
-We observed that adaptation to low nutrient environments resulted in decreased generation time, reduced cell size, reduced biofilm formation, increased pyocyanin production, and decreased motility.
-Our work is significant as it allows us to predict how this organism will evolve in hospital and domestic environments and can help us improve treatment options for patients.
+It has been shown that this organism can survive and persist in low nutrient environments, such as sink drains.
+How adaptation to these types of environments influences the phenotypic traits of this organism has not been well studied.
+Here we implemented an experimental evolution system in which six strains of P. aeruginosa were subjected to low nutrient conditions over the course of 12-weeks and assessed phenotypic and genotypic changes that occurred as a result of adaptation to such environments.
+We observed that adaptation to low nutrient environments resulted in decreased generation time, reduced cell size, reduced biofilm formation, increased pyocyanin production, and decreased motility for some of the strains.
+Further, some of the evolved isolates were significantly more virulent/competitive against a phagocytic predator.
+This study is significant as it allows us to predict how this organism will evolve in hospital and domestic environments and can help us improve treatment options for patients.

 Article activity feed